Kalaratri: Legends

-Thereupon, a demon named Raktabija arrived.
+Then, a demon named Raktabija arrived.
 Raktabija had the boon that if any drop of blood of his fell onto the ground, a clone of him would be created.
 When Kalaratri attacked him, his spilt blood gave rise to several clones of him.
 As such, it became impossible to defeat him.
-So while battling, Furious at this, Kalaratri drank his blood to prevent it from falling down, eventually killing Raktabija and helping goddess Chandi kill his commanders, Shumbha and Nishumbha.
+Kalaratri drank all his blood and killed him. and she helping goddess Chandi to kill Shumbha and Nishumbha.
 She became so fierce and destructive that she started killing whoever came in front of her.
-All the gods prayed in front of Shiva to stop her, so Shiva decided to come below her foot trying to stop her.
-When she was engaged in killing everyone, Shiva appeared below her foot.
-By seeing her beloved husband below her foot, she bit her tongue, helped Shiva to stand and, in the guilt, she forgot about the fight, hence Shiva calmed her down.
+All the gods prayed to Shiva to stop her, Shiva lay on the earth.
+Kali stepped on his chest.
+By seeing her beloved husband below her foot, she bit her tongue in the guilt, she forgot about the fight, hence Shiva calmed her down.